V&AP Happenings: A new film, a benefit exhibition, studio visits

 August 04, 2022

 In recent months, we’ve been visiting artists in their studios again; began making a new film about kinetic sculptor Tim Prentice; and have been working to make art accessible online by hand-crafting alt text.
-Excitingly, we have also launched into planning the Vision & Art Project’s 10th Anniversary Benefit Exhibition, which is going to be held at the National Arts Club (Gramercy Park, NYC) the fall of 2023.
+Excitingly, we have also launched into planning the Vision & Art Project’s 10th Anniversary Benefit Exhibition, which is going to be held at the National Arts Club (Gramercy Park, NYC), now scheduled for the spring of 2024.

 Our Most Recent Feature: A Studio Visit with Robert Birmelin